rust-unofficial/too-many-lists/src/README.md

 three pointers of overhead for the entire array.
 Basically no overhead.

 Linked lists on the other hand unconditionally waste space per element.
-A singly-linked lists wastes one pointer while a doubly-linked list wastes two.
+A singly-linked list wastes one pointer while a doubly-linked list wastes two.
 Unlike an array, the relative wasteage is proportional to the size of the element.
 If you have *huge* elements this approaches 0 waste.
 If you have tiny elements (say, bytes), then this can be as much as 16x memory overhead